Md-Firoz-Mahmud-Nur/0425-Assignment_01-L2_M1_m_04-A_01-D_07_05_2025/README.md

-# TypeScript Blog: Understanding `keyof` and Enums
+# TypeScript Blog: Understanding keyof and Enums

-## 01. What is the use of the `keyof` keyword in TypeScript?
+## 01. What is the use of the keyof keyword in TypeScript?

-In TypeScript, the `keyof` keyword is used to create a **union type** of all keys in an object type.
-It helps make code **type-safe**, flexible, and dynamic when working with object properties.
+In TypeScript, the keyof keyword is used to create a union type of all keys in an object type.
+It helps make code type-safe, flexible, and dynamic when working with object properties.

 ### Syntax: